mroejr/BAAM/Code_Analysis.md

 In analyzing the Kodi codebase, it felt very daunting to try to analyze the codebase as there were over 100,000 lines of code.
 The project was primarily written in C/C++, and it seemed there were many automated tools available to analyze the codebase.
 Though, with available tools, we were concerned about the ease-of-use of the tools, and if it was easy to analyze and summarize.
 Following the automated tools, the next focus would be the manual code review.
-* Outline

 * Define the scope of the analysis
  * Determine the correct static tools that will be used for the review.
   * Have the tools review files that have been identified throughout this course.
   * Review the reports and find commin results.
  * Analyze manual code on a high-level and flag areas of interest.
   * Validate flagged areas with the tools that were ran.
  * Compile a pull request of any code that has been determined a clear vulnerability.

 ## Manual Code Review